 FY 2012 Revised Request.
-The Commission's general revenue request is consistent with the enacted level of \$387,985; however, it shifts \$5,723 from salaries and benefits to operating expenses in order to pay for upgrades to computer systems and conferences.
-The Governor recommends \$1,699 less than requested.
+The Commission's general revenue request was consistent with the enacted level of \$387,985; however, it shifted \$5,723 from salaries and benefits to operating expenses in order to pay for upgrades to computer systems and for conferences.
+The Governor recommended \$1,699 less than requested.
+The Assembly concurred.

 Salaries and Benefits.
-The Commission requests \$5,723 less than the enacted budget for salary and benefit adjustments primarily to reflect the elimination of all future longevity payments and a one-time training bonus for the director.
-The Governor recommends \$1,699 less than requested to reflect the medical benefit holiday savings.
+The Commission requested \$5,723 less than the enacted budget for salary and benefit adjustments primarily to reflect the elimination of all future longevity payments and a one-time training bonus for the director.
+The Governor recommended \$1,699 less than requested to reflect the medical benefit holiday savings.
+The Assembly concurred.

 New Computers and Software.
-The Commission requests \$4,948 more from general revenues for new computers and software licenses.
+The Commission requested \$4,948 more from general revenues for new computers and software licenses.
 This includes \$3,117 for three new computers and monitors and \$2,331 for Adobe software in order to run programs that the Commission uses for video editing and video broadcasting.
 The Commission purchased these computers in the first quarter of FY 2012 using funds budgeted for longevity increases included in the enacted budget, but no longer allowed.
-The Governor recommends funding as requested.
+The Governor recommended funding as requested.
+The Assembly concurred.

 All Other Operating.
-The Commission requests \$775 more from general revenues for all other operating costs including \$500 more for fees and materials for the Hearing Loss Association of America convention in Providence.
-This will be a national conference with over 1,500 attendees.
-The

-Commission requests \$275 more from general revenues for all other expenses including office supplies.
-The request is consistent with expenditures in FY 2010 and FY 2011 for office supplies and other operations.
-The Governor recommends funding as requested.
+The Commission requested \$775 more from general revenues for all other operating costs including \$500 more for fees and materials for the Hearing Loss Association of America convention in Providence.
+This is a national conference with over 1,500 attendees that took place in June.
+The Commission requested \$275 more from general revenues for all other expenses including office supplies.
+The request was consistent with expenditures in FY 2010 and FY 2011 for office supplies and other operations.
+The Governor recommended funding as requested.
+The Assembly concurred.